How to Do Payroll in Wisconsin: What Every Employer Needs to Know

 Please note that reporting schedules and depositing employment taxes are different.
 Regardless of the payment schedule you are on, you only report taxes quarterly on Form 941 or annually on Form 944.

 Step 10: Complete year-end payroll reports.
 Doing payroll in Wisconsin requires more than just paying employees on a regular schedule.
-Every year, you will need to complete payroll reports, including all W-2 Forms and 1099 Forms.
+Every year, you will need to complete payroll reports, including all W-2 and 1099 tax reports (if you need help completing these documents, check out our guides to filling out W-2 and 1099 forms).
 You must provide these forms to employees no later than Jan.
 31 of the following year.
 You’ll also need to send copies to the IRS along with a summary form that totals the data.

 For more general information on handling payroll, check our guide on how to do payroll.